mehapps/webhook/README.md

     - You can create a free MongoDB account and configure a shared instance, or self- host.
 -  Docker and Docker Compose for easier deployment
     - Alternatively, you can deploy the application manually.
 I will not be able to offer support for alternative deployment, but you can find instructions provided by FastAPI for [cloud deployment](https://fastapi.tiangolo.com/deployment/cloud/) or [running a server manually](https://fastapi.tiangolo.com/deployment/manually/).
+    - Python 3.12 is required for manual deployment.

 ## Installation
 1. Set up `maubotwebhook` to use the configuration below.
 We'll leave authentication blank since we won't be exposing the Maubot instance.